third774/kevinkipp.com/src/content/blog/meh-and-hyper-for-normal-keyboards.md

 ## It's time for Caps Lock to go

-The Caps Lock key is _so rarely used_ and located in such prime real-estate on they keyboard.
+The Caps Lock key is _so rarely used_ and located in such prime real-estate on the keyboard.
 If we bind Caps Lock as the Meh (`⌃⌥⇧`), it can be held with the left pinky and unlocks a full keyboard of shortcuts.
 Additionally, it's easy to add ⌘ to the mix with the left thumb to make it Hyper (`⌃⌥⇧⌘`) which adds another entire layer on top of that!